snatakal/KDD-project---Group-1/README.md

 ### Introduction:

-League of Legends commonly referred to as League is a highly popular Multiplayer online battle arena game.
+League of Legends, commonly referred to as League, is a highly popular Multiplayer online battle arena game.
 The game annually hosts the League World Championship, which has one of the largest prize pools in e-sports.
 As such there are high stakes involved for the participating teams, sponsors of teams, and the viewers.
 Teams spend a lot of time analyzing different team compositions, matchups, and strategies to maximize their chances of winning each match.

 Every match of League has many factors that affect the outcome of the match.
 Some examples of these factors are: the playable character (champion) being played, the number of enemy kills a player had, the amount of gold a player earned, etc. Data analytics is used to understand the relationships between these factors so that teams can prioritize and adapt to the different changes that each match brings about.

 ### Data:

-The initial data source for this project is a large data set of 1v1 matchup information of players playing League at the Master rank level.
-The dataset was obtained from Kaggle.
-Additional game data will be obtained from League servers using the Riot Games API.
-Our dataset contains the following features:
+The initial data source for this project is a large data set consisting of in-game statistics of players playing League at the Master rank level.
+The dataset was obtained from [Kaggle](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results).
+Additional game data will be obtained from League servers using the Riot Games [API](https://developer.riotgames.com/docs/lol).

-- P_MATCH_ID - Has three values (Region, Match_id, and Role of each player)
-- GOLDEARNED - Gold earned by each player
-- TOTAL MINION SKILLED - Number of minions killed
-- WIN - Boolean value, True if the player’s team won the game otherwise False.
-- KILLS - Total number of kills
-- ASSISTS - Total number of assists by the player
-- DEATHS - Number of times each player died in a game
-- CHAMPION - Champion name
-- VISIONSCORE - Post game stat that indicates how much vision a player has influenced in the game
-- PUUID - PUUID of the player
-- TOTAL DAMAGE DEALT TO CHAMPIONS - Damage dealt
-- SUMMONER NAME - Summoner name
-- GAME VERSION - Patch Number
+A description of the dataset is provided in the Data Understanding section below.

 ### Installation: